-Home to Western State Colorado University, Gunnison has grown into a recreation mecca.
+Home to Western Colorado University, Gunnison has grown into a recreation mecca.
 It still retains and honors its historic tradition as a ranching town.
-With long and relatively mild summers, it’s a mountain destination for mountain bikers, fishermen, boaters, hunters, and adventurers of many stripes.
+With long and relatively mild summers, Gunnison is a perfect basecamp for mountain bikers, fishermen, boaters, hunters, and adventurers of many stripes.
 The advent of fat biking has extended the recreation season.
-Locals, marked by their friendliness, are thrilled to welcome you into the community.

 Originally summer hunting grounds for the Ute Tribe, that early history lingers to this day.
 Gunnison offers some of the best elk hunting units in the state.
 Next came the pioneers.
 Many long-time Gunnison families can trace their roots to this phase of migration.
 The Pioneer Museum documents this history and the subsequent waves of migration that have all shaped the community.
 Open only in the summer months, it also features a surprisingly large classic cars collection.